MohamedRBadawy/Grooya-Portfolio/planning/roadmap.md

 - [ ] **(OUT OF SCOPE)** ~~AI Interview Prep~~

 ### 🚀 Phase 4: The Complete Career Companion
-- [ ] **Proactive Skill Development:** Create personalized learning plans based on career goals and analysis of target job descriptions.
+- [ ] **Proactive Skill Development (On Hold):** Create personalized learning plans based on career goals and analysis of target job descriptions.
-- [ ] **Personal Branding Assistant:** Repurpose portfolio content into drafts for LinkedIn posts or blog articles.
+- [ ] **Personal Branding Assistant (On Hold):** Repurpose portfolio content into drafts for LinkedIn posts or blog articles.
 - [ ] **(OUT OF SCOPE)** ~~Network & Opportunity Finder~~